What's new in Windows Server 2022

 The new security capabilities in Windows Server 2022 combine other security capabilities in Windows Server across multiple areas to provide defense-in-depth protection against advanced threats.
 Advanced multi-layer security in Windows Server 2022 provides the comprehensive protection that servers need today.

-Certified Secured-core server hardware from an OEM partner provides additional security protections that are useful against sophisticated attacks.
-This can provide increased assurance when handling mission critical data in some of the most data sensitive industries.
+Certified Secured-core server hardware from an OEM partner provides more security protections that are useful against sophisticated attacks.
+Certified Secured-core server hardware can provide increased assurance when handling mission critical data in some of the most data sensitive industries.
 A Secured-core server uses hardware, firmware, and driver capabilities to enable advanced Windows Server security features.
 Many of these features are available in Windows Secured-core PCs and are now also available with Secured-core server hardware and Windows Server 2022.
 For more information about Secured-core server, see Secured-core server.

-Trusted Platform Module 2.0 (TPM 2.0) secure crypto-processor chips provide a secure, hardware-based store for sensitive cryptographic keys and data, including systems integrity measurements.
-TPM 2.0 can verify that the server has been started with legitimate code and can be trusted by subsequent code execution.
-This is known as a hardware root-of-trust and is used by features such as BitLocker drive encryption.
+Used by features such as BitLocker drive encryption, Trusted Platform Module 2.0 (TPM 2.0) secure crypto-processor chips provide a secure, hardware-based store for sensitive cryptographic keys and data, including systems integrity measurements.
+TPM 2.0 can verify that the server has been started with legitimate code and can be trusted by subsequent code execution, known as a hardware root-of-trust.

 Firmware executes with high privileges and is often invisible to traditional anti-virus solutions, which has led to a rise in the number of firmware-based attacks.
-Secured-core server processors support measurement and verification of boot processes with Dynamic Root of Trust for Measurement (DRTM) technology and isolation of driver access to memory with Direct Memory Access (DMA) protection.
+Secured-core servers measure and verify boot processes with Dynamic Root of Trust for Measurement (DRTM) technology.
+Secured-core servers can also isolate of driver access to memory with Direct Memory Access (DMA) protection.

 UEFI secure boot